chuajiaxuan/TeamJXL-PocketGuardians/README.md

 In Milestone 3, we've added several improvement to our gameplay to further enrich our players' experience in Pocket Guardian.
 We've included the following: 1) New currency a.k.a Gem that allows players to make in-game purchases 2) Power-Ups that are meant to strengthen their army within a certain duration.
 These features seek to add greater flavour into the game in providing an all-rounded gaming experience for our fellow players.
 Last but not least, each gameplay now comes with a new purpose: To defender your precious fortress against pesky monsters within the stipulated time.

 A new overview of our gameplay.
 Guardians appear bigger than usual due to power enhancement.
-Some monster are also seen dropping gem.
+Some monsters are also seen dropping gem.

 ![Image of GameplayScreen](https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/Layout.png)
 > Gameplay Screen.

 Players are prompted to customize their "Pocket" before proceeding to battle.
-Each "Pocket" stores a limited number of Guardians use for battle in ensuring some balance in the game.
+Each "Pocket" stores a limited number of Guardians use for battle to ensure some balance in the game.
 Players are free to customize their own "Pocket".

 ![Image of PocketScreen](https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/Pocket.png)
 > Pocket Screen.

-An In-Game Shop that allows player to puchase in-game items to better strategise their tactics.
-Shop comprises of Guardians and Power-Up.
+An in-game Shop that allows players to puchase in-game items to better strategise their tactics.
+Shop comprises of Guardians and Power-Ups.
 Powerful items (those with better stats) are relatively more expensive.
-Here, players can spend their hard-earned Gems to their heart desire.
+Here, players can spend their hard-earned gems to their heart desire.

 ![Image of GemShopscreen](https://github.com/chuajiaxuan/TeamJXL-PocketGuardians/blob/master/Shop.png)
 > Gem Shop Screen.

-As of concurrent, we aim to acquire feedback from volunteers to help identify any existing bugs that may surface during gametime to ensure that relavant adjustments could be made.
+As of concurrent, we aim to acquire feedback from volunteers to help identify any existing bugs that may surface during gametime to ensure that the relavant adjustments could be made.
 Additionally, We hope to further expand Pocket Guardian by introducing new characters and environments if time permits.
-Overall, our team's journey with Pocket Guardian has been pleasant and rewarding.
+Overall, our team's journey with Pocket Guardian has been a pleasant and rewarding one.

 # User Stories